User story templates + user story mapping templates

-A user story is a brief description of a product feature from the perspective of the end user.
-It is a concise way to convey what the user wants or needs from new functionality — often in one or two sentences.
-A product owner or product manager will typically write user stories and then share them with the development team.
+A user story is a brief description of a product feature, written from the perspective of the end user.
+It clearly and concisely conveys what the user wants or needs from new functionality — often in one or two sentences.
+A product owner or product manager will typically write user stories, then share them with the development team.

 User stories provide structure and meaning to agile software development work along with themes, epics, and tasks.
 Because they explain the desired outcome from the user's point of view, user stories help agile teams clearly understand the value a new feature will provide — versus focusing only on functionality.

-A user story template is a simple formula for writing user stories.
-It captures the "who,” “what,” and “why” behind an item of agile development work — providing essential context for your agile development team.
+A user story captures the "who,” “what,” and “why” behind an item of agile development work — providing essential context for your agile development team.
 (Detailed technical requirements come later.)

-User story templates help you get right to the heart of why a new feature matters to your customers.
-Here is the basic template for an agile user story:
+You can use a simple formula to start writing user stories.
+This helps you get right to the heart of why a new feature matters to your customers.
+Here is the basic format for an agile user story:

 As a [type of user], I want to [perform some task] so that I can [achieve some goal].